Final SQE design to ensure consistent high standards

 - pass two stages of SQE assessment: SQE1 will test candidates' functioning legal knowledge of the law of England and Wales; SQE2 will test the practical legal skills of legal research, legal writing, legal drafting, case and matter analysis, advocacy, client interviewing and attendance note/legal analysis, through 15 - 18 tasks (or 'stations').
 It requires both competent client handling and communication skills and the ability to apply legal knowledge accurately.
 Ethics and professional conduct will be examined across SQE1 and SQE2

 The decision on the final design follows a nine-year process of consultation on solicitors' training.
 In the last 18 months we have worked with our assessment provider Kaplan to refine the detail of the assessments through piloting, engagement, expert input and independent review.
-This has involved 13,000 interactions with interested parties, including almost 300 meetings and events with a wide range of stakeholders.
+This has involved 13,000 interactions with interested parties, including around 150 meetings and events with a wide range of stakeholders 1.

 As a result, we have made improvements to the assessment design including: